boseji/nuvoprog/README.md

 Nuvoton have [an OpenOCD patch](http://openocd.zylin.com/#/c/4739/1) which you may find useful as reference material

-## Other NuLink Programmers
+### Other NuLink Programmers
-If this is a protocol v2 programmer, you'll need to add support for that (The leading length field changes from 8 to 16 bits, but othewise things are unchanged).
+If this is a protocol v2 programmer, you'll need to add support for that (The leading length field changes from 8 to 16 bits, but otherwise things are unchanged).

 Add the VID and PID to the table in `protocol/device.go` and see if `nuvoprog` connects successfully.
 If it doesn't, compare protocol exchanges in Wireshark

-## Other Microcontrollers
+### Other Microcontrollers
 First step is to see if the microcontroller belongs to the same family and if the connection and programming flow is the same (The flow should be the same for the 8051T1 family, may differ for others).

-If they are, you probably just need to define target devide details:
+If they are, you probably just need to define target device details:

  * Configuration bit codec
  * Target definition (see `target/n76/n76e003.go`)

-You may need to get details like LDROM offsets from Wireshark dumps
+You may need to get details like `LDROM` offsets from Wireshark dumps